Caroline1123/tech-talks-caroline/README.md

 - The IoT :
     - Explaining the Internet of Things (how it works, how it shapes the world around us .. ).

+- Unit Testing:
+    - Explaining the concept of unit testing, why it's important, and how to set it up.